hkfuertes/hkfuertes.github.io/README.md

 - **Backend**: My _goto_ language for developing backend technologies is [PHP](https://www.php.net/) with the [Symfony Framework](https://symfony.com/).

-  I know, I know... there are more cool languages out there, i know them myself also, NodeJS + ExpresJS, maybe Python + DJango, but if you want to go on the cheap, almost all the servers with a fairly low price only understand PHP.
+  I know, I know... there are more cool languages out there, I know them myself also, NodeJS + ExpresJS, maybe Python + DJango, but if you want to go on the cheap, almost all the servers with a fairly low price only understand PHP.

-- **Frontend**: Android.
-Recently I discovered that I could speed things up if i use [Flutter](https://flutter.dev/), so thats what I have been developing recently, but for other projects (TV ones) flutter is not an option, so Android/Java.
+- **Frontend**: _In a word?_ **Android**!
+Although recently I discovered that I could speed things up if i use [Flutter](https://flutter.dev/), wich in esence is Android (or iOS), so thats what I have been developing recently, but for other projects (TV ones) flutter is not an option, so Android/Java.

   On the web, [Bootstrap](https://getbootstrap.com/) for doing all the html styling, and some useful templates, like [AdminLTE](https://adminlte.io/).